Agent Identity URI Scheme: Topology-Independent Naming and Capability-Based Discovery for Multi-Agent Systems: Conclusion

 Agent systems today suffer from a fundamental architectural flaw: identity is bound to location.
 When agents migrate, references break.
 When organizations federate, discovery requires centralized coordination.
 When capabilities must be verified, self-declaration is the only option.

 The \texttt{agent://} \uri{} scheme addresses these problems through principled separation of concerns.
 The trust root establishes organizational authority.
-The capability path describes what the agent does.
+The capability path describes what the agent does and is constitutive identity material; changing it creates a new agent identity.
 The agent identifier provides stable, sortable reference.
 Together, these components create topology-independent identity with built-in capability semantics.

 \dht{}-based discovery enables finding agents by what they do, not where they are.
 Trust-root scoping prevents cross-organization pollution while permitting explicit federation. \paseto{} attestation binds capability claims to cryptographic verification, moving beyond self-declaration to institutional accountability.